glennsandstrom/estdocx/README.md

 # estdocx v.
-0.963
+0.97
 Program to produce publication ready regression tables in MS Word from stored estimates in the same fashion as the command:
 ```stata
 estimates table
 ```
 in Stata.

+Already in version 15 of Stata the command putdocx provided a native implementation for exporting estimates trough the command docx table results = etable.

+However, using etable directly after estimates store causes unwanted formatting issues in the resulting table.
+E.g. hidden characters in cells making formating of the table in MSWord difficult.
+This implementation avoid such issues and allows some additional benefits by providing options for the formating of the resulting table, automatic inclusion of legend etc.

+Since Stata version 17 the same kind of results can be achived with the collect suite of commands but estdocx provides a much simpler boxed alternative without the rather complicated syntax and logic that comes with using collect.

-See help file for examples of how tho use the program.
+See help file for examples of how to use the program.

 Example of output in MS Word format
 ===================================